 With all the tension between North Korea and South Korea at the moment, it’s sad for me to think that my father fought for the United Nations trying to push back the oppressive North Korean regime when it invaded the South in 1950.
 Lim Jong-un has taken over from his father now but sadly, the regime still starves its citizens and shakes its fist at other countries.
 Of course the conflict has a complex history and if you don’t know much about it, here is what wikipedia says about the Korean War: Continue reading “North Korea – The Korean War”→

 The 1966 movie, The Blue Max, stands out in my mind as the only movie I can think of without a hero.

 I watched The Blue Max last week (okay I admit it, I have it on DVD).
 I am a huge fan of aviation films and this one is all about a German Air Force pilot in World War I. Skip the bits about aircraft if that is not your thing but that’s not the main point of this review.

 Briefly, Bruno Stachel is an infantry corporal in the trenches.
-From a working class background, he nevertheless longs for the noble arena if death in the skies and enlists for the German Air Force.
+From a working-class background, he nevertheless longs for the noble arena of death in the skies and enlists in the German Air Force.
 He proves a talented pilot but his new squadron of officers, enlisted from the ruling classes, do not accept his ambitious ruthlessness.
-They have a strict code of conduct, which he breaks in many ways, including bedding the top scoring Willi’s aunt and lover, the Countess Kaeti.
+They have a strict code of conduct, which he breaks in many ways, including bedding the top-scoring Willi’s aunt and lover, the Countess Kaeti.
 Willi’s nobility, until now, has extended to taking Stachel under his wing but now the gloves are off and the two duel for supremacy in the skies and in bed.
 Continue reading “Review: The Blue Max”→

 Another great vote this week; which is the best scifi vehicle of all time?